Skip to Main Content

 9. What is a magistrate?

-A magistrate is a lawyer who is not a judge but who is authorized to hear and decide certain types of cases.
-For example, family support magistrates hear cases involving child support.
-In addition, there are motor vehicle/small claims magistrates.
-Please see Connecticut General Statutes Section 51-193l through 51-193u, and Section 44-30 of the Connecticut Practice Book."
+A magistrate is a lawyer who is not a judge but who is authorized to hear and decide certain types of cases, such as motor vehicle/small claims matters.

-The Committee on Judicial Ethics is appointed by the Chief Justice to issue formal and informal advisory opinions to judicial officials regarding their ethical and professional conduct.
+12. The Committee on Judicial Ethics is appointed by the chief justice to issue formal and informal advisory opinions to judicial officials regarding their ethical and professional conduct.
 Its opinions are based on its interpretation of the Code of Judicial Conduct, court rules and state statutes.
-Four of the Committee’s members are judges or judge trial referees, and one of its members is a law professor specializing in professional ethics.
+Four of the committee’s members are judges or judge trial referees, and one of its members is a law professor specializing in professional ethics.
 The committee posts its activities on the Ethics Committee webpage, which also includes its annual reports, membership, minutes and agendas, and policy and rules.

 Top